 The problem with letting fecal matter sit or a cage become dirty is that it can allow a bearded dragon to re-infect themselves.

 If your bearded dragon tacks their fecal matter around or it spreads because it’s atop particle substrate, then it can spread the parasites around the tank as well.

-Removing fecal matter and keeping the tank clean is your best bet at allowing the medication to really go to work.
+Removing fecal matter and keeping the tank clean is your BEST bet at allowing the medication to really go to work.

 Additionally, of your bearded dragon is really suffering, you can consider removing everything from their cage that is hard to clean, such as hides, plants, etc.Then, keep them on paper towels with a single food dish.

-However, this should really only be done in extreme situations where their parasite count is very high and they’re struggling to get healthy.
+However, this should ONLY be done in extreme situations where their parasite count is very high and they’re struggling to get healthy.

-While some prove to be more serious, such as a high Coccidia count, impaction, and cancer, other culprits are in essence pretty easy to fix, such as simple adjusting diet and making sure to keep your beardie hydrated.
+While some prove to be more serious, such as a high Coccidia count, impaction, and cancer, other culprits are in essence pretty easy to fix, such as simply adjusting diet and making sure to keep your beardie hydrated.

 And while we can thank natural selection for making our bearded dragons so keen at hiding their symptoms from us, I’m a firm believer that for those who simply pay attention, there’s no illness or sickness that can go unnoticed.

 Don’t be afraid to partake in a little trial and error when it comes to narrowing down the reason for the puking.